More Hong Kong protests planned as metro limps back to business

 MTR Corp, whose network carries about 5 million passengers a day, said a line servicing a densely populated area in the city’s New Territories would not operate and all lines would close by 9 p.m.
 (1300 GMT), more than three hours earlier than normal.

-The usually efficient service was forced to shut down after arson attacks on Friday night, paralysing transportation across the Chinese-ruled city.
+The usually efficient service was forced to shut down after arson attacks by anti-government protesters on Friday night, paralyzing transport across the Chinese-ruled city.
 It has operated only partially since.

 The closures also come ahead of more protests on Thursday and others planned for the rest of the week.